Agat (computer)

 The Agat (Агат) was a series of 8-bit computers produced in the Soviet Union.
-It used the same MOS Technology 6502 microprocessor as Apple II.
+It used the same MOS Technology 6502 microprocessor as Apple II and BBC Micro, among many others.
 Commissioned by the USSR Ministry of Radio, for many years it was a popular microcomputer in Soviet schools.

-First introduced at a Moscow trade fair in 1983, the Agat was primarily produced between 1984 and 1990, although a limited number of units may have been manufactured as late as 1993.
-By 1988, about 12,000 units were produced, over 9 months of 1989 — about 7,000.
+The Agat was first introduced at a Moscow trade fair in 1983.
+It was primarily produced between 1984 and 1990, although a limited number of units may have been manufactured as late as 1993.
+By 1988, about 12,000 units had been produced.
+Over 9 months in 1989 about 7,000 machines were built.

+There are several versions of the machine (Agat-4 to 9), with progressive enhancements to memory, video modes and compatibility with Apple II.

 Architecture and design

-The Agat was inspired primarily by Apple II, though being largely different from it in design.
+The Agat was inspired primarily by the Apple II, though being largely different from it in design.
 A domestically produced "partitioned 588 series" CPU was used on early pre-production series, which simulated the MOS Technology 6502 microprocessor instruction set.
-While this permitted some degree of compatibility with the Apple, timing differences between the two CPUs rendered certain tasks (such as floppy disk access and sound generation) impossible.
+While this permitted some degree of compatibility with the Apple, timing differences between the two CPUs rendered certain tasks (such as floppy disk access and sound generation) incompatible.
 Later models incorporated actual MOS 6502 CPUs which permitted a greater degree of interoperability between the two platforms.

 Early editions of the Agat came with a cassette tape reader and a keyboard, although later editions replaced the tape reader with a 5¼ inch floppy disk drive.
 The keyboard utilised the standard Russian keyboard layout, and offered a choice between either Cyrillic or Latin symbols.
 Earlier models had very limited upgradeability, but later models incorporated additional upgrade and peripheral slots to allow expansion.
 Other available peripherals included a printer, mouse, and memory upgrades.
-The display was provided through a 30 cm Secam television, rather than a specialised computer monitor, that was connected to the rest of the machine through a 1 metre long cable.
+The display was provided through a 30 cm SECAM television, rather than a specialised computer monitor, that was connected to the rest of the machine through a 1 metre long cable.